quantummind/caltech_covid_19_modeling/README.md

 This repository contains all of the code generated during our efforts to understand and model the COVID-19 outbreak.
 Organized by the [Caltech Data Science Organization](http://datascience.caltech.edu/) and run in Prof.
-Yaser Abu-Mostafa's [CS 156b](http://cs156.caltech.edu/) class, the competition offers a
-$10,000 prize to predict COVID-19 deaths at the county level in the U.S. on a two-week timescale.
+Yaser Abu-Mostafa's [CS 156b](http://cs156.caltech.edu/) class, the competition seeks to address the pandemic and help estimate the needs for medical resources, reducing uncertainty in the crisis response.
+Specifically, teams predict COVID-19 deaths at the county level in the U.S. on a two-week timescale.
 The competition is open to the entire Caltech campus — register [here](https://docs.google.com/forms/d/e/1FAIpQLSeq5ncLFDATIefqU--68OlSQ4pCae-Gww1ZQuf2T-mIZ2f9ng/viewform?usp=sf_link)!

 **IMPORTANT: at this time, we can only accommodate Caltech students and researchers in the competition.
 Over 10% of the student body is competing!**
 Official competition page: http://datascience.caltech.edu/covid/